-Funding is allocated under five main programmes:
+Funding is allocated under six main programmes:

 Corridors, neighbourhoods and supporting measures funding is allocated using a formula that was agreed with London Councils and the London Technical Advisory Group (LoTAG) in 2010.

-Each year, London boroughs must submit a LIP annual spending submission with specific details of individual schemes they wish to take forward.
+Each year, London boroughs must submit a LIP annual spending submission with specific details of individual schemes they want to take forward.
 At the end of the financial year, each borough must submit a report on how they have delivered a range of priorities such as cycle parking, 20 mph zones and pedestrian crossings.

 The LIP formula funding allocations for 'Corridors, Neighbourhoods and Supporting Measures' are calculated for each borough.